tilman151/tilman151.github.io/_drafts/data_efficiency_for_rul_estimation.md

 Label information is mostly provided as one label for each series.
 Naturally, PDM data is imbalanced in favor of data from healthy, normally running machines.
 Data from failing machines is much rarer, as failures should be the exception, not the norm.
-Benchmark datasets often contain several subsets, where the machine is the same but working conditions are different.
+Benchmark datasets often contain several subsets, where the machine is the same but working conditions (e.g. load on an engine) are different.
 This makes it possible to test models against domain shift.

 Broadly, we can divide PDM tasks into two categories based on when to predict, relative to the point of failure.
 *Diagnostics* aims to predict if the system is running normally or if a fault is present.
 This is normally framed as a classification problem with *n+1* classes, one for the normal state and one for each fault.
 *Prognostics*, on the other hand, tries to predict when the point of failure will occur in the future.
-This family of tasks is much harder as we have to detect an onsetting failure before it even occurs.
+This family of tasks is much harder as we have to detect an upcoming failure before it even occurs.
-Obviously, prognostics is limited to degradation type failures, e.g. wear on a bearing, because it is impossible to predict sudden-onset failures like a goose flying into a jet engine.
+Obviously, prognostics is limited to degradation type failures, e.g. wear on a bearing.
+It would be impossible to predict sudden-onset failures like a goose flying into a jet engine.

 <figure>
   <img src="{{site.url}}/assets/img/feat_rul.png" alt="A plot of the sensor 10 and the RUL over time for one time series.
 The RUL is linearly decreasing, while the sensor readings are increasing non-linearly."/>